-Recently, World Campus Business Administration student Luis Cruz traveled over 3,000 miles from his home in Wallkill, New York to Ireland for a weeklong study abroad opportunity.
+Recently, World Campus business administration student Luis Cruz traveled more than 3,000 miles from his home in Wallkill, New York, to Ireland for a weeklong study abroad opportunity.
 The program, offered through World Campus in partnership with Penn State Brandywine Global programs, gave Luis the opportunity to travel between the Irish cities of Galway, Belfast, and Dublin in the span of 7 days.
 We had the opportunity to chat with Luis and hear about his exciting travels.

 How did you fit the program into your school and work life?

 Academically, I asked my adviser to help me choose a class that would allow me to go on the trip.
 She signed me up for AM ST 105 — an American Studies class focused on Irish culture and its influence in the United States.
 We had several assignments due prior to departure, so that we would be prepared and somewhat informed on what to expect in Ireland.
 In terms of getting ready with my personal life, I simply took vacation time from work.